awslabs/data-solutions-framework-on-aws/framework/API.md

 - *Type:* number
 - *Default:* 5439

-Custom port to use when connecting to workgroup.
+The custom port to use when connecting to workgroup.

 Valid port ranges are 5431-5455 and 8191-8215.